History of copyright law of the United States: Copyright Act of 1831

 Congress first revised the copyright laws with the Copyright Act of 1831.
 This act extended the original copyright term from 14 years to 28 years (with an option to renew), and changed the copyright formality requirements.

 In 1834, the Supreme Court ruled in Wheaton v.
 Peters (a case similar to the British Donaldson v Beckett of 1774) that although the author of an unpublished work had a common law right to control the first publication of that work, the author did not have a common law right to control reproduction following the first publication of the work.

 During the American Civil War, the law of the Confederate States of America on copyright was broadly the same as that of the existing Copyright Act of 1831: twenty-eight years with an extension for fourteen, with mandatory registration.
 This was passed into law by an act in May 1861, shortly after the outbreak of hostilities.
 A later amendment, in April 1863, provided that any copyright registered in the United States before secession, and held by a current Confederate citizen or resident, was legally valid within the Confederacy.
 Confederate copyrights were apparently honored after the end of the war; when federal copyright records were transferred to the Library of Congress in 1870.

+International Copyright Act of 1891

+The act contained a manufacturing clause was a clause requiring that as a condition of obtaining copyright, all copies of a work must be printed or otherwise produced domestically, from plates set domestically, rather than imported.
+The clause initially covered books, maps, photographs, and lithographs, and was subsequently extended to periodicals as well.
+Its extension to all other media was proposed in the 1897 Treloar Copyright Bill, which failed in committee.
+The manufacturing clause did not expire until 1986, keeping the United States out of the Berne Convention until 1989.

-Pan-American Convention of 1910
+Buenos Aires Convention of 1910

-The Buenos Aires Convention of 1910, commonly known as the Third Pan-American Convention, provided mutual recognition of copyright between most countries in the Americas, and was ratified by the United States in 1911.
-Canada and some other countries or colonies were not signatories.
+The Buenos Aires Convention of 1910 provided mutual recognition of copyright between most countries who were members of the Pan American Union, and was ratified by the United States in 1911.
+Not all countries in the Americas were signatories.
+Canada in particular was not a signatory, because it was ineligible for membership in the Pan American Union: the union was limited to American republics, and Canada was not deemed an independent state separate from the United Kingdom.
+However, Canada and the United States subsequently entered into a bilateral agreement by presidential proclamation under which each of the two countries extended copyright protection to the other, effective January 1, 1924.

-Pre-1976 dual state and federal copyright law
+Pre-1978 dual state and federal copyright law

 Before the 1976 Copyright Act, copyright protection was provided by a dual system under both federal and state laws.
-Federal law provided "statutory copyright" and the laws of each state provided "common law copyright."
-Roughly speaking, the old "statutory copyright" protected works that were registered and the old "common-law copyright" protected unregistered works.
+Federal law under the 1909 Copyright Act protected works that were published or registered, and state copyright laws, including "common law copyright", protected works that were unpublished and unregistered.